This page lists the current PhD students. For a list of previous years, see Our PhD Graduates.

 LinkedIn: Blaze Welling

-In addition to her doctoral studies, Blaze is also a representative for the Student Association for Graduates in English (SAGE) at the University of Waterloo with hopes of helping her fellow graduate students feel represented and acknowledged.
+In addition to her doctoral studies, Blaze is an OGS recipient and the president of the Student Association for Graduates in English (SAGE).

 Sonia Zafar